MTA Arts & Design

 Arts & Design invites new media artists to create digital artwork for MTA’s Fulton Center, and digital display network as opportunities arise.
 New Media artists who are interested in being considered may submit applications via Submittable during the annual Open Call.

-Arts & Design produces and exhibits posters through our Graphic Art program.
+Arts & Design produces and exhibits posters through our Poster program.
 Artwork must relate to New York City, its neighborhoods, or transit system, and be suitable for diverse audiences.
-Illustrators and graphic artists who want to be considered may send an email with the "Graphic Art" program area noted in the subject line to Arts & Design.
+Illustrators and graphic artists who want to be considered may send an email with the "Poster" program area noted in the subject line to Arts & Design.